TarikSeyceri/Windows-Cleaner.bat/README.md

 # What does this tool delete exactly?

-It removes temporary INSTALLATION FILES and UPDATE FILES of programs and games from your pc.
+It deletes temporary INSTALLATION FILES and UPDATE FILES of programs and games from your pc.